vulpineblaze/net_intruder_ld27/README.md

 * Phonegap - version 7.1.0

 ## Setup
-It's a client side javascript frameowrk, should run out of any web server from `/var/www/net_intruder/`without installation.
+It's a client side javascript framework, should run out of any web server from `/var/www/net_intruder/` without any further installation.

 ### Requirements
 Phaser 3, linked through CDN.